vackosar/vackosar.github.io/_posts/2022-09-11-Embeddings-in-Machine-Learning-Explained.md

-- We want to represent data as numbers to compute our tasks.
+- Want to represent data as numbers to compute our tasks.
-- We start with simple high dimensional feature vectors created from input data e.g. vocabulary word index.
+- Start with simple high dimensional feature vectors created from input data e.g. vocabulary word index.
-- Then we find lower dimensional vectors optimized for our task called embeddings.
+- Then find lower dimensional vectors optimized for our task called embeddings.
-- Common training tasks:
+- Can train with both unsupervised, and supervised tasks:
   - How similar are these two product images? (similarity e.g. student-teacher)
-  - How similar is this image to this abstract product image class? (classification)
+  - How similar is this image to this abstract image class? (classification)
 - Before representing the full data we often split data into meaningful parts called tokens